midwest-manuscripts/peripheralmss/documentation/metadata-guide.md

 Information about the numbers or letters used to ensure correct order of gatherings in the binding process, often found on the first recto or last verso of a gathering.
 If they are using a system in which quires are marked progressively, rather than using catchwords, you can explain that here.
 Describe location on the page and within the volume as for catchwords.

-### *NB: for the measurement fields below, measurements were taken on site visits and, whenever possible, confirmed by a second set of measurements taken by the PI on site during capture.*

 ### Bound dimensions (in mm)

 Maximum height, width, and depth of bound volume in millimeters, in the following format: 290 x 220 x 30

+*NB: measurements were taken on site visits and, whenever possible, confirmed by a second set of measurements taken by the PI on site during capture.
+This applies also to the following measurement fields.*

 ### Page dimensions (in mm)